brunoebe/pyper/README.md

 ## Package description
 ### Wrappers
-This package defines different models sharing a common interface to interact with corresponding VFX application packages.
+This package defines different models sharing a common interface to interact with corresponding DCC.
-*Note: currently only wrappers for Houdini and Maya have been written.*
+*Note: currently only wrappers for Side Fx Houdini and Autodesk Maya have been written.*

 Let's say you want to get the selected objects in Autodesk Maya you would run `maya.cmds.ls(sl=True)` and in Side Fx Houdini `hou.selectedNodes()`

 This is a problem when you want to develop a tool that needs to be used in both applications (or more).
 To get around this, we wrapped those functions to provide a common interface.

 - In wrappers.maya we define:
   ```